 The Snowflake orchestration job

-When the job containing the configuration files run in the DataOps pipeline, it will build a complete Snowflake infrastructure if the environment is empty.
+When the job containing the configuration files runs in the DataOps pipeline, it will build a complete Snowflake infrastructure if the environment is empty.
 If several objects do not yet exist or need to be altered or dropped, this engine will figure out how to replicate the model.

-Advanced processing: Compile, build, execute Snowpark
+Advanced processing: Compile, build, and execute Snowpark

 For this masterclass, we built a simple Scala job called customer segmentation.
 Very simply, it selects customer data from an ingestion table, filters it, joins this data to master data information, groups it, shows the result, and appends it to another table.